 Historically, sales returns estimates have not materially deviated from actual sales returns, as the majority of our customers who return merchandise do so within the first 90 days after the original sale.
 Sales returns have historically averaged 1.5% or less of our gross sales.
-For the year ended December 31, 2018, our sales return reserve was composed of the following (in thousands):
+For the years ended December 31, 2019 and December 31, 2018, our sales return reserve was composed of the following (in thousands):